Ming-Xu-research/Ming-Xu-research.github.io/_pages/about.md

 Welcom to my homepage!

 ### Bio
 My name is Ming Xu（徐铭).
-I am a research fellow in National University of Singapore, supervised by Prof. Jin Song Dong.
+I am a research fellow in National University of Singapore.
 I received my Ph.D.
 Degree from Fudan University under the supervision of Prof. Weili Han.
 I am very fortunate to work closely with Dr. Xinyi Zhang during my PhD studies.

 I am working to protect the digital safety of everyone online in the usable security and privacy aspects.
 My interests span security, privacy, fraud, misinformation, and practical applications of artificial intelligence and LLMs.
 I typically discoving the underlying patterns, exploring novel threat models, and integrating them into practical applications.